Frequently Asked Questions

 What do you do for fun?

 I quite literally lift heavy things, and chop a lot of firewood.
 I go walking or snowshoeing with my dogs and cook.
-I have a “to-do” list the size of my arm around our little horse farm.
-We watch a lot of British television.
+I have a “to-do” list the size of my arm around on my homestead.
+I watch a lot of British television.
 I read a lot.
 I grew up in our local public library and read anything I could get my hands on: Darwin, Freud, Jung, CS Lewis, Tolkien, Norse myth, and Greek Myth.
 It’s a habit I have to this day.
-I also love to listen to music, smoke Cuban cigars, and take baths—sometimes simultaneously.
+I also love to listen to classical music, and take baths—sometimes simultaneously.

 What is somatic experiencing?